coderiders22/Syncoop-extension/README.md

 > Tip: Run the `Show Syncloop Webview` command in the sandbox to test the integration.

 ---

-### 🧬 Advanced: SDK-Based Embedding (Optional)

-The extension uses an iframe by default.
-To switch to embedding the Syncloop editor via the SDK (`syncloop.min.js`):

-1. Modify the `extension.js` logic to use the SDK.
-2. Adjust the Content Security Policy to permit necessary script sources.
-3. Test compatibility thoroughly — especially if removing the backend dependency.

----

 ## 📲 Packaging & Distribution

 To package the extension for local installation or distribution: